tretford

 ABOUT

-The robust and hard-wearing top hair of the goat is used to create Tretford.
+The robust and hard-wearing top hair of the goat is used to create tretford.

 These goats are indigenous to this rugged landscape – no land clearing.